-These three scholarships are awarded to new full-time or part-time students with Home/EU fee status who are studying for a degree within one of the academic departments listed below.
+These three scholarships are awarded to new full-time or part-time students with Home or International fee status who are studying for a taught Masters degree within one of the academic departments listed below.

 They are funded by the alumni and friends of Bedford College, one of the founding colleges of Royal Holloway and Bedford New College.
 Formed in 2013, the Bedford Society aims to ensure the spirit of Bedford College lives on by providing new scholars with access to financial support and opportunities for networking.